Precursors to anarchism: Ancient Greece

 Some convictions and ideas deeply held by modern anarchists were first expressed in ancient Greece.
 The first known political usage of the word anarchy (Note: The usage of the words anarchia and anarchos, both meaning "without ruler", can be traced back to Homer's Iliad and Herodotus's Histories.) appears in the play Seven Against Thebes by Aeschylus, dated to 467 BC.
 There, Antigone openly refuses to abide by the rulers' decree to leave her brother Polyneices' body unburied as punishment for his participation in the attack on Thebes.
 Sophocles used the same theme 50 years later, in his tragedy Antigone, where the heroine challenges the established order of Thebes, coming in direct conflict with the established authority of the town.

 Ancient Greece also saw the first Western instance of anarchic philosophical ideals, including those of the Cynics and Stoics.
 The Cynics Diogenes of Sinope (died 323 BCE) and Crates of Thebes (c.
 365 – c.
 285 BCE) are both supposed to have advocated anarchistic forms of society, although little remains of their writings.
 Their most significant contribution was the radical approach of nomos (law) and physis (nature).
 Contrary to the rest of Greek philosophy (which aimed to blend nomos and physis in harmony), Cynics dismissed nomos (and in consequence: the authorities, hierarchies, establishments and moral code of the polis) while promoting a way of life, based solely on physis.
 Zeno of Citium (c.
 334 – c.
 262 BCE), the founder of Stoicism, who was much influenced by the Cynics, described his vision of an egalitarian utopian society around 300 BC.
 Zeno's Republic advocates an anarchic form of society in which there is no need for state structures.
 He argued that although the necessary instinct of self-preservation leads humans to egotism, nature has supplied a corrective to it by providing man with another instinct, namely sociability.
 Like many modern anarchists, he believed that if people follow their instincts, they will have no need of law courts or police, no temples and no public worship and will use no money (free gifts taking the place of the exchanges).

 Socrates, as appropriate to anarchism, constantly questioned authority and centred his philosophy upon every man's right to freedom of consciousness.
 Aristippus, a pupil of Socrates and founder of the Hedonistic school, claimed that he wished neither to rule nor be ruled, and also he saw the state as a danger to personal autonomy.
-Not all in ancient Greece had anarchic tendencies though, other philosophers as Plato and Aristotle used the term anarchy negatively in association with democracy which they mistrusted as inherently vulnerable and prone to deteriorate into tyranny.
+Not all in ancient Greece had anarchic tendencies, though.
+Other philosophers such as Plato and Aristotle used the term 'anarchy' negatively in association with democracy, which they mistrusted as inherently vulnerable and prone to deteriorate into tyranny.